jamesestes1711/apkdatabase/README.md

 # apkdatabase
 Here are many great games for android that are 100% free, even the paid apps on the Google Play Store!
+Some apk's will install Aptoide (a free alternative app store with 1,000's of apps and games) and once installed, it will download the app or game you wanted.
+When installing an apk for the first time, you will see a popup saying "install blocked".
+To fix this, go to settings and scroll down to "unknown sources" and enable it.
+Now you can install the apk files and not see that message anymore.